Q: How do I select the right wattage for my coverage area?

-A: The worst thing for LEDs are high operating temperatures.
-We use a passively cooled design that manages safe operating temperatures without the aid of forced air induction by fans.
+A: We use a passively cooled design that manages safe operating temperatures without the aid of forced air induction by fans.
 Maintaining airflow across the pins of the heat sinks aids in dissipating the maximum amount of heat as it speeds up the interchange of hot and cool air.
 We highly recommend using a clip on oscillating fan or other such fan in order to maintain a slow steady airflow across the heat sinks as this has been shown to lower the heat sink ambient temperature and will also aid in increasing our light's efficiency, and ultimately, PAR output.

 Q: What is the importance of a well engineered heatsink?

 A: Heat is the main enemy of LEDs.
 Insufficient cooling can lead to diminished brightness and premature product failure.
-We use Cooliance and NGL heatsink products - industry leaders in LED cooling.
-They specialize in thermal management for high wattage COB LEDs.
-Designed specifically around the Cree CXB3590 and Vero 29 V7 series, these coolers maintain a Tj (thermal junction) temperature well below that recommended by the LED manufacturers.
-These special engineered pin cushion heat sinks are black anodized single piece extruded aluminum, increasing the heat dissipation effectivity.
+Designed specifically for COB LEDs, these heat sinks maintain a Tj (thermal junction) temperature well below that recommended by the LED manufacturers.
+These special engineered pin cushion heat sinks are anodized single piece extruded aluminum, increasing the heat dissipation effectivity.
 Pin cushion designs help to provide more surface area for better cooling.